BobLd/simple-docstrum/README.md

 A simplified step-by-step implementation of the Docstrum algorithm for pdf documents

-### How to run C# code in Jupyter Lab
+### How to run C# code in Jupyter Lab / How Install .NET Interactive
 https://devblogs.microsoft.com/cesardelatorre/using-ml-net-in-jupyter-notebooks/

-https://devblogs.microsoft.com/dotnet/net-interactive-is-here-net-notebooks-preview-2/ (if the previous fails)
+https://devblogs.microsoft.com/dotnet/net-interactive-is-here-net-notebooks-preview-2/ (if the previous fails when installing)

 # Description
 Version 2 is the latest update and handles rotated words/lines/paragraphs.
 This is the version implemenented in PdfPig.